 The Brewers inked the 24-year-old Castillo to a Minor League contract that includes an invitation to big league Spring Training camp.
 He has pitched professionally for the D-backs, Cubs and Angels, topping out at the Double-A level so far.
 He has modest strikeout numbers (7.4 whiffs per nine innings in his career) but makes opponents earn their way on base.
 Last year at Double-A Mobile, Castillo struck out 80 batters versus 26 walks in 99 2/3 innings.

 Nov.
 20: Added prospects to 40-man roster

 At the deadline to protect eligible Minor Leaguers from the Rule 5 Draft, the Brewers made a trade with the Indians for infielder Mark Mathias and added him to the 40-man roster.
-The Brewers also added outfield prospect Corey Ray and relief pitcher J.P.
+Milwaukee also added outfield prospect Corey Ray and relief pitcher J.P.
 Feyereisen to the 40-man roster.
 Mathias has a full complement of Minor League options and has a chance to fill a utility role for the big league club by midseason 2020.

 Nov.
 15: Claimed RHP Eric Yardley off waivers from the Padres

 In another move to add bullpen depth, the Brewers picked up the 29-year-old side-armer from San Diego, where he made his Major League debut in 2019 after a long Minor League journey and logged a 2.31 ERA with seven strikeouts over 11 2/3 innings.
 He has pitched parts of seven Minor League seasons, and while he does not have big strikeout numbers (7.0 per nine innings lifetime), Yardley does have a 2.90 ERA for his career and is coming off a season at Triple-A El Paso in which he held right-handed hitters to a .219 average.
 He has a full complement of Minor League options remaining.